 If you lack secure website hosting, you might someday discover your site’s content has changed.

 Worse yet, it might become a channel for depositing malware on the computers of anyone who visits.
 This will get your site blacklisted, as well as getting a lot of people mad at you.
-Contact us to learn more about how to secure your website.
+Check out our website hosting and maintenance page to learn more about how to secure your website.